carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/bootstrap-gcp-project/README.md

 # Bootstrap Project Manager Features
 The features of this bootstrap project manager will allow you to add or remove the following:
-1. Create a project with the name provided, if it is available for your use.
+1. Create or destroy a project with the name provided, if it is available for your use.
 2. Apply organization policies or disable organization constraints.
 3. Enable Service APIs.
 4. Create service account